Can Shower Head Cause Hair Fall?

 Cleaning your shower head regularly will help get rid of any mould, mildew, or dirt that might be present there that can cause hair issues such as hair fall.
 Here's an article that explains how you can clean and descale your shower head.

-If your shower head is too old, rusty, and dirty, know that it's time to buy a new one!
+If your shower head is too old, rusty, and dirty, know that these are signs that you need to buy a new one.

 Get a shower head that softens hard water